gshively11/sos/README.md

 * All service deployments are soft deployments.
 GoLive is handled through flipr.
 * If integration tests fail, rollback/uninstall the deployed service.
 * When master commit triggers CICD, deploy to dev/test, run tests, then deploy to staging, run tests, then deploy to prod.
 This helps prevents bad services from taking down prod on a soft deployment.

+# Feature flags and dynamic configuration are paramount
+Every action that can be taken in the system should be wrapped in a feature flag.
+A feature flag is really just dynamic configuration: a value that changes based on some context (the current user, the current environment, what time of day it is, etc).
+Flipr is all about dynamic configuration.
+Using flipr, a feature flag translates roughly to a key/value pair.
+The key is the action being taken and the value is used to change the behavior of the feature.
+Changing the behavior does not have to mean just enabling and disabling it.
+As you code the feature, think about any other variables that may need to change based on the user context.

 # Example API Request
 Let's say I want to call our API to get information on a product (GET /v1/products/1234).
 How does that request get from my browser all the way to the service that will get me the informatin I need?